 Originating in Turkey, dolmas are popular all over the Mediterranean, Middle East, the Balkans and beyond.

 Dolma means "to fill" so that means stuffing with pretty much anything.
 I come from a family where stuffed vegetables were a regular feature and usually, it was a selection of capsicum, peppers, eggplant, tomatoes and onions that satisfied our stuffed desires.
-What was also so important to these stuffed dinners was the "saft" - the tomato-based sauce, that was usually the cooking base and also doubled as a dressing for salads, rice, roast potato sides, and of course, allowed us to wield our bread wisely.
+What was also so important to these stuffed dinners was the "saft" - the tomato-based sauce, which was usually the cooking base and also doubled as a dressing for salads, rice, roast potato sides, and of course, allowed us to wield our bread wisely.
 The filling consisted of rice, minced meat, grated carrots, onion and zucchini as well as salt and pepper, a little Vegeta (a staple in our household) and tomato paste to add that creamy factor and bind it all.
-Tray-baked or cooked in a deep saucepan over a low-medium heat, this was a household staple and weeknight favourite.
+Tray-baked or cooked in a deep saucepan over low-medium heat, this was a household staple and weeknight favourite.

 Similarly, stuffing grape leaves, cabbage, spinach and silverbeet were also very prominent choices on our table and for that matter, in my lunchbox.
-At home, we adapted the first-in-best-equipped policy, so if you want to stick your fork into a dolma you almost had to do it when it was being transported into from the kitchen counter to the table, to make sure you got one - definitely hot property in our house.
+At home, we adapted the first-in-best-equipped policy, so if you want to stick your fork into dolma you almost had to do it when it was being transported from the kitchen counter to the table, to make sure you got one - definitely hot property in our house.
 What I loved most was that something so simple, so wholesome was so uniting and if anyone has come to one of my family dinners, you'll know that we spend the first 10 minutes talking about all the food on the table and usually bowing down to my mother.
 Dolmas were no exception here and it has become a favourite amongst my circle of friends.

 Whatever you're keen to stuff, here are a few simple notes about mastering the dolma: